sadighian/crypto-rl/README.md

 ## 5. Appendix
 ### 5.1 Assumptions
-- You know how to start up a Mongo database and have mongoDb installed already
+- You know how to start up a MongoDB database and have mongoDB installed already
 - You know how to use Git tools
-- You know how to use a CLI
+- You are familiar with python3

 ### 5.2 To-dos:
 1. Create a back testing simulation environment using GYM
 2. Integrate Tensorflow into trading model
+3. Integrate FIX API